YifanShenSZ/Cpp-Library/README.md

 ## Featured utilities
 Argparse:
-* Parser for command-line options, arguments and sub-commands
+* parser for command-line options, arguments and sub-commands
-* This is an analog of python package `argparse`
+* this is an analog of python package `argparse`
-* See `argparse.md` for details
+* see `argparse.md` for details

 Chemistry:
-* Template classes to hold molecules
+* template classes to hold molecules

+Linear algebra:
+* vector operation for pointer and std::vector
+* overloaded operators for std::vector

+Mathematics:
+* combinatorics

 Utility:
+* some general basic routines
+* function not ready exception
+* file manipulations
-* File and string operations
+* string manipulations

-Mathematics:
+* template struct triple
-* Combinatorics
+* template class matrix

-Linear algebra:
-* Vector operation for pointer and std::vector

 ## Installation
 1. `mkdir build lib`